-- The Public Trustee will start the sale with the highest bid submitted.
-It will then proceed to open bidding, with each bidder raising their hand, to be acknowledged by the Public Trustee.
+- The Public Trustee will open the bidding with the highest bid submitted and the sale will proceed, with each bidder raising their hand to bid.

 - One cashier’s check cannot be used to purchase two separate properties.
 We will not apply any refund due on one property to another property.

-- No later than five (5) business days after the sale, the Public Trustee will execute and record a Certificate of Purchase.
+- No later than five business days after the sale, the Public Trustee will execute and record a Certificate of Purchase.
 For details, see C.R.S. § 38-38-401.
 Recorded copies of the Certificate of Purchase are available from the Arapahoe County Clerk and Recorder.
 Unofficial copies are available using the Foreclosure Property Search application.

 - Execution of the Certificate of Purchase does not transfer title and the highest bidder (grantee named in the Certificate of Purchase) does not have immediate right of access to the property.
 The Certificate of Purchase is simply evidence of the investment made.
 Ownership of the property occurs only once title vests as set forth in C.R.S. § 38-38-501.
 Therefore, the highest bidder (grantee named in the Certificate of Purchase) cannot evict someone from the property prior to title vesting.